Worksheet: Electricity Transmission Networks

 The national grid transmits electrical power at a very high potential difference and a very low current.
 Why is this?

-- AThis occurs because most appliances in homes require a very high potential difference and a very low current.
+- BThis occurs because most appliances in homes require a very high potential difference and a very low current.

-- CThis occurs because potential difference can be decreased easily but not increased easily.
+- DThis occurs because potential difference can be decreased easily but not increased easily.

 A nuclear power station in the UK develops a fault and needs to be shut down quickly so that it can be repaired.
 Which of the following types of power station could be quickly turned on to compensate for the supply lost by the nuclear power station shutting down?